 There are some tools available that can listen to any music through a microphone or a audio file, and try to identify it for you.
 Shazam is one of the most popular tools.
-Identifying an unknown piece of music can be very helpful to find out about any modifications done.
+Identifying an unknown piece of music can be very helpful to find out about any modifications done or helpful metadata.

 Music identification tools

 In a musical cryptogram (also called music cryptogram), the composer has chosen notes so that they can be translated to a message.
 One of the most famous composers, Johann Sebastian Bach, included the notes B-A-C-H in many of his works.
+He also planted many other codes in his music, for example having totally 365 notes and embellishments in his organ work Das alte Jahr vergangen ist (The old year now hath passed away).
 Creating a musical cryptogram is not too difficult, but the great composers can make it sound natural and enjoyable to listen to.
 Basically in a musical cryptogram, there are two elements that can be used: tone pitch and tone length.
 The earliest, and easiest, method is to transcribe tones to their names.
 Below is a table with some common transcriptions: